Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 \subsection{Handling Cluster-Level Covariates and Imbalances}

-Proper handling of cluster-level covariates is important because (1) they may modify the treatment effect, thereby altering the form of the treatment effect model, and (2) they may remain imbalanced even after randomization, particularly in stepped-wedge designs (SWDs) where the typical small number of clusters increases the likelihood of imbalance.
+Proper handling of cluster-level covariates is important because (1) they may modify the treatment effect, thereby altering the form of the treatment effect model, and (2) they may remain imbalanced even after randomization, since it is typical for a stepped-wedge trial to have a small number of clusters, which in turn corresponds to a high likelihood of imbalance by chance.